This article is an extract from The Book of Coaching by Ajit Nawalkha and Dr. Neeta Bhushan.

 - You have started thinking about creating coaching packages

-- You overwhelmed by how much you have to do to grow your coaching practice
+- You are overwhelmed by how much you have to do to grow your coaching practice

 If you’re a Knight/Dame, you should: